IsaacTurpin/IsaacTurpin/README.md

 # Hi there, I'm Isaac

-### I am a Games Technology BSc (Hons) graduate from UWE Bristol, and a Software Developer at the University of Bath. <br/>
+### I am a Games Technology BSc (Hons) graduate from UWE Bristol, and Software Developer at the University of Bath. <br/>
 :purple_circle: I am currently working on a collaborative project as part of the team at OnBoardGames, check out the current public demo here: https://onboardgames.itch.io/zombie-arcade <br/>
 <br/>
 :purple_circle: I am also working full-time at the University of Bath, alongside completing a Software Developer (Level 4) apprenticeship <br/>